-Row transformation
+Row Transformation

 The RowTransformation will apply a custom transformation function to each row of incoming data.
 This transformation is useful in many scenarios, as it allows you to apply any .NET code to your data.